-Which type of Accreditation to apply for
+Which type of accreditation to apply for

-All accredited programmes share core principles: to recognise academic excellence in bioscience degree programmes, drive up standards and meet the needs of employers.
-The type of Accreditation awarded will depend on the type of programmes submitted, please see below.
+The RSB's Accreditation Programme spans across the Higher Education landscape from Level 4 FHEQ through to Level 8 FHEQ.
+All accreditation programmes share core principles: to recognise academic excellence in bioscience degree programmes, drive up standards and meet the needs of employers.
+The type of accreditation awarded will depend on the type of programmes submitted, please see below.